pleaseonthekeys/gotenna_pic_viewer/README.md

 # Installing-Dependencies

 > Navigate to the root directory and run the following scripts to run locally
+> see bullet below about setting up MongoDB in the Cloud

 - `npm install` - install dependencies
-- `npm start-dev` - start the server in production
+- `npm start` - start the sever in development
+- `npm run build:dev` - build the site in development

 ## Technologies-Used